cbsd/cbsd.io/docs/cbsd/cbsd-rcconf.md

 ```
 cpuset="0-3"
 ```
-means that the processes will only run on first core
+means that the processes will run the from the first through the fourth cores.

 ```
 cpuset="0,3"